Should You Ceramic Coat a New Car? Can You Afford It?

 However, thanks to their SiO2 content, they offer increased protection against UV rays and chemical erosion.
 Ceramic sprays have better hydrophobic and non-stick properties, repelling water, dirt, and contaminants more effectively than sealants and sprays.

 Price-wise, ceramic coating sprays sit just above paint sealants - approximately $50-$100 for most products.
 It could of course vary.
-We’re currently offering our 8oz Ceramic Shine at $39.95 ($59.95 value).
+We’re currently offering our 8oz Ceramic Spray at $39.95 ($59.95 value).
 Or even purchase 3 for the price of 2!

-As good as they are, ceramic sprays contain only a small percentage of SiO2 particles, which means they degrade sooner than traditional coatings.
+As good as they are, Ceramic Sprays contain only a small percentage of SiO2 particles, which means they degrade sooner than traditional coatings.
 But with how quick and easy as they are to apply and considering the cost savings, it’s an incredible choice for the DIYer.

 You can still get reliable protection between 6 and 12 months, which is better than what most paint sealants offer.
 Waxes are not even in the durability race.